smartnuance/blog/content/offers.md

 title: Offers
 ---

-I'm currently still building up my company, evaluating other legal forms.
-This includes the idea to found a cooperative with others I know and trust to offer the most diverse and effective team to solve the problem.
+I'm currently building up my company, evaluating the legal structure.
+This includes the idea to found a cooperative with cool volks I know and trust.
+I believe today's challenges of digitalizing whole sectors require very dynamic and diverse teams and continous education.

-For now, please just get into contact with me to discuss your interesting challenge and I could be helpful to tackle it:
+For now, the simplest is to get contact me and we can discuss your interesting challenge and how I could be helpful to tackle it:

 **smartnuance@tutanota.com**

+I usually collaborate with teams from the customer or build my own team with the skills best aligned with the project requirements.